-The Houston-Galveston Area Council (H-GAC), in its role as the Metropolitan Planning Organization (MPO), developed this Language Access Plan to identify what reasonable accommodations to offer people with limited English proficiency (LEP), to ensure they can participate effectively in the agency's programs, activities, and services.
+The Houston-Galveston Area Council (H-GAC), in its role as the Metropolitan Planning Organization (MPO), developed this Language Access Plan to identify reasonable accommodations to offer people with limited English proficiency (LEP), to ensure they can participate effectively in the agency's programs, activities, and services.
 Metropolitan Planning Organizations like H-GAC are required by federal law to make their programs and activities accessible to the non-English speakers.
-The expression "LEP" describes persons who do not speak English as their primary language and have limited ability to read, write, speak, or understand communication in the English language.
+The term "LEP" describes persons who do not speak English as their primary language and have limited ability to read, write, speak, or understand communication in the English language.

-In developing the Language Access Plan H-GAC conducted the "Four-Factor" balancing test to assess the need for language assistance for the community and to decide what mix of services would be both effective in providing meaningful access for persons with limited English proficiency and affordable for the agency.
+In developing the Language Access Plan, H-GAC conducted the U.S. Department of Transportation's (USDOT) "Four-Factor" balancing test, to assess the need for language assistance within the community, and to decide what mix of services would be both effective in providing meaningful access for persons with limited English proficiency and affordable for the agency.
 The four factors considered were: